Growing Celery - essential tips on how to grow Celery

 Celery's high water content and fibrous nature mean that it is great for those who like to snack without gaining weight.
+It is great as use as crudite for dipping in hummus, sour cream dips etc.

 Celery leaves can also be eaten or used in soups or used to make celery juice.